thiagoalves-dev/thiagoalves.dev/content/posts/en-us/automated-validation-tests-with-laravel.md

 ### The test

-My goal is to test whether the data is validated by `Request` correctly.
-To do this, I wrote two tests where, in the first, the focus is on the mandatory fields and in the second, the specifics of each field.
+My goal is to test whether the data is validated by the `Request` class correctly.
+To do this, I wrote two tests where, in the first one, the focus is on the required fields and in the second one, the specifics of each field.

 See below: